omicscodeathon/denguedrug/README.md

 - The potential hits were selected using the criterion:
   - AutoDock Vina binding score
-  - Prescence of binding interactions between important binding site residues and ligand (LigPlot + v1.4.5).
+  - Presence of binding interactions between important binding site residues and ligand (LigPlot + v1.4.5).

 **Step 6: ADMET prediction**

 - The ADMET properties of the identified hits will be predicted using [SwissADME](http://www.swissadme.ch).
-- The hits with potential pharmacokinetic and toxicity moeities will be removed.
+- The hits with potential pharmacokinetic and toxicity moieties will be removed.

 **Step 7: Molecular Dynamic (MD) Simulations**

-- The hits binding mode stability and will be assessed through a 100 nanosecond (ns) MD simulations utilising GROMACS.
+- The hits binding mode stability will be assessed through a 100-nanosecond (ns) MD simulations utilising GROMACS.
 - The stability will be assessed using metrics like root-mean-square deviation (RMSD) and fluctuation (RMSF), Radius of Gyration, etc.
-- The compounds binding interactions retention with importnat residues throughout the MD simulations will be assessed with the [ProLIF](https://prolif.readthedocs.io/en/stable/) python library.
+- The compounds binding interactions retention with important residues throughout the MD simulations will be assessed with the [ProLIF](https://prolif.readthedocs.io/en/stable/) python library.
 - The compounds binding free energy throughout the MD simulation was calculated using Molecular Mechanics Poisson-Boltzmann Surface Area (MMPBSA).

 ## Manuscript